-Born and raised in St. Louis, Chuck Berry is known as the Father of Rock and Roll.
-He refined rhythm and blues into major elements that helped define the rock and roll sound.
-A statute of Chuck Berry stands in the Delmar Loop area of St. Louis, right across the street from Blueberry Hill, a restaurant and music club – filled with pop culture memorabilia – that pays tribute to the music icon.
+Born and raised in St. Louis, Chuck Berry is known as the Father of Rock ‘n’ Roll.
+He refined rhythm and blues into major elements that helped define rock ‘n’ roll’s distinctive sound.
+A statue of Chuck Berry stands in the Delmar Loop area of St. Louis, right across the street from Blueberry Hill, a restaurant and music club – filled with pop culture memorabilia – that pays tribute to the music icon.

 Many dads speak the language of barbecue and know that Missouri barbecue can’t be beat.
 With accolades from the likes of the Food Network and the Travel Channel, Pappy’s Smokehouse has been serving up awarding-winning barbecue in St. Louis since 2008.
 The restaurant was named for the late Jim “Pappy” Emerson – the owners’ brother, uncle, friend and mentor, who provided “great food and good times.”

 Dad’s “sweeter side” is on display at Dad’s Cookie Company in St. Louis.
 Henry Renz Sr., a South St. Louis baker, bought Dad’s Cookie Company from its original owner in 1938.
 His son took over the family operation in 1949, continuing the time-honored methods handed down from his father.
 The company was passed to the family’s third generation in 1988.
 Eight cookie varieties, including peanut butter, double chocolate and Dad’s Original Scotch Oatmeal, are available at the retail shop and online.